ms1-learner/flutter-01-en/01_introduction_to_dart/01_challenge/README.md

 - Calculate the total price of all items in cents.
 This means that you'll need to multiply any price that is represented in dollars by 100.
 - Add 10 percent tax to the total price you calculated in the previous step.
 - Convert the total after-tax price from cents to dollars.
 - Print a statement that reads "The total after-tax price of all the items you have is: $`X`" where `X` is the total price after tax.
+The price should be a dollar amount of the type `double` and rounded to the nearest cent.